 In July 2012, QNB was licensed by the Qatar Financial Market Authority to provide custody services.
 In 2013, QNB implemented its new custody system which facilitates the provision of SWIFT corporate action processing, safe-keeping and settlement services.
-QNB's Custody department utilizes a developing network of sub-custodians, thereby providing comprehensive Custody services to a diverse client base which includes ultra-high-net-worth individuals, regional custodians, financial institutions and government institutions.
+QNB's Custody department utilises a developing network of sub-custodians and the International Central Securities Depositary, thereby providing comprehensive Custody services to a diverse client base which includes ultra-high-net-worth individuals, regional custodians, financial institutions and government institutions.